F5Networks/f5-declarative-onboarding/docs/bigip-examples.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. sidebar:: :fonticon:`fa fa-info-circle fa-lg` Version Notice:

-   Support for configuring mac masquerade on Traffic Groups is available in DO v1.13 and later
+   Support mac masquerade on Traffic Groups is available in DO v1.13 and later

 In this example, we show how you can configure Mac Masquerading on Traffic Groups.
 This is a part of the new **Mac_Masquerade** and **Mac_Masquerade_Source** classes.